microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/llama/README.md

   - Note that `torch` with CUDA enabled is not installed automatically.
 This is because `torch` should be installed with the CUDA version used on your machine.
 Please visit [the PyTorch website](https://pytorch.org/get-started/locally/) to download the `torch` version that is used with the CUDA version installed on your machine and satisfies the requirement listed in the file.
 - `requirements-quant.txt`
   - For running the SmoothQuant algorithm using [Intel's Neural Compressor](https://github.com/intel/neural-compressor)
+- `requirements-70b-model.txt`
+  - For running the LLaMA-2 70B model on multiple GPUs
 - `requirements.txt`
   - Package versions needed in each of the above files